Funder: California Health Care Foundation and Blue Shield of California Foundation

 G. Howe welcomed participants and highlight findings from a recent CHCS report, Accelerating Value-Based Payment in California’s Federally Qualified Health Centers: Options for Medicaid Health Plans, including promising VBP models and opportunities for implementing VBP in FQHCs in California, and the rest of the country.

 II.
 Implementing a Health Plan/FQHC Partnership: The Rocky Mountain Model

 Speakers: Patrick Gordon, CEO, Rocky Mountain Health Plans, and Art Fernandez, COO, Mountain Family Health Center, Colorado

-Leaders from these two Colorado-based organizations will discuss their partnership, including challenges and successes of implementing their VBP model for improving patient care and greater accountability.
+Leaders from these two Colorado-based organizations discussed their partnership, including challenges and successes of implementing their VBP model for improving patient care and greater accountability.

 III.
 Advancing VBP Arrangements with FQHCs in California

 Speaker: Kurt Hubler, Chief Network Officer, Inland Empire Health Plan, California